zoujiaqing/Signal-Server/scripts/README.md

 - A script that tries to do everything without you noticing

-- Will try to automatically find the correct `server.jar` to start, then start dependancies and the server using config files from `personal-config` (and stop dependancies after receiving a `^C`)
+- Will try to automatically find the correct `server.jar` to start, then start dependencies and the server using config files from `personal-config` (and stop dependencies after receiving a `^C`)

 `recloner.sh`

 - A script that conserves the `personal-config` folder, then `rm -rf`'s the whole `Signal-Server` folder and re`git clone`'s this repo

   - Unfortunately this script is necessary, as running `git reset` or similar sometimes won't stop weird maven errors that can be fixed with a fresh reclone

+`runtime.sh`

+- A script that bundles all dependencies required for Signal-Server into a single folder, and generates the required certificates

 `surgery-compiler.sh`